soitun/grapefruit/readme.md

 The main goal of CleanerGrape is to keep everything that Grape has, but add a slightly cleaner and better laid out theme than a vanilla Grape install.

+I have a CleanerGrape install running on my own site, which is set to be visible for anyone if you want to see what it looks like when it's up and running.

 ## Installation Notes

 This is a development version, that means that I'm putting working files in the repo, so you need to clear out the `extensions/extensions.php` file until it becomes